Ardea alba egretta

 Earlier dates are 8 Mar 2020 Lincoln Co, and 10 Mar 1995 Hall Co.

 In the east, arrival is in the first third of Apr.
-It has been suggested (Silcock 1996) that some spring birds, especially flocks, may be post-breeding dispersers from the Gulf Coast, where nesting occurs in Jan-Feb.
 Most reports are in the east and central, with only about 42 from the Panhandle, these in the period 8 Apr-31 May.

 - High counts: 81 at Blyburg Lake, Dakota Co 18 Apr 2020, 56 at Fremont Lakes SRA, Dodge Co 18 Apr 2018, and 44 at Pawnee Lake, Lancaster Co 14 Apr 2018.

 A large influx Mar-May 2018 comprised a minimum of 598 individuals, most from 15-25 Apr.
-Another in 2020 had around 465 individuals.
+Another influx in 2020 had around 465 individuals.

 Occasional nesting has been observed in Kansas where new sites found in recent years have been associated with Great Blue Herons (Thompson et al 2011), as is the case in Colorado (Wickersham 2016).
-Several pairs have nested in association with Great Blue Herons in Monona Co, Iowa (Steve Duecker, pers. comm.), which borders Thurston and Burt Cos, Nebraska.
+Several pairs have nested in association with Great Blue Herons in Monona Co, Iowa (Steve Duecker, personal communication), which borders Thurston and Burt Cos, Nebraska.
 Nesting may occur in Nebraska with a frequency greater than records indicate.
 Careful observation of heronries, particularly in the Missouri River floodplain, may yield additional nesting records.

 Fall: summer <<<>>> Nov 6, 6, 6